cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 ### Crypto Angels

-As Crypto Angel, your task is to explain crypto on a conceptual level, what it protects from (or doesn't) and help with installing and using the related software.
+As Crypto Angel, your task is to explain crypto on a conceptual level, what it protects from (or does not) and help with installing and using the related software.

 Always explain to the person in your group with the least pre-knowledge, keep an eye out for startled faces and ask if everyone followed after you finish a thought.
 Encourage interaction and questions whenever they arise.
 When someone else knows the answer let them answer first.

 Learning should be hands-on first.
 Never touch a participants computer unless not doing so would really hinder the experience and always ask permission to do so first.
 Most people are visual learners so drawing little pictures or diagrams can help them a lot grasping the abstract concepts behind the software.
-If you don't know the answer to a question, either forward it to the larger crowd/other Crypto Angels, or try to find it with the group.
+If you do not know the answer to a question, either forward it to the larger crowd/other Crypto Angels, or try to find it with the group.

 The idea is that people know how to use the tool they learned about on a basic level when they leave the CryptoParty.
-Even better, that they can then tell their friends they now use "tool xyz" and thus get them to understand that it can't be as hard as they previously thought (and then explain it to them, too).
+Even better, that they can then tell their friends they now use "tool xyz" and thus get them to understand that it can not be as hard as they previously thought (and then explain it to them, too).

 If you need more Crypto Angels, find them: